adrianbook/projektarbete21/README.md

 To run this project:
  - Clone repo
  - Create empty folder 'dbVolume' in root folder of your cloned repo
- - Run following command in root folder of entities ./gradlew build
+ - Run following command in root folder of entities:
+    ./gradlew build
- - Run follwing command in root folders of toiletprojectbackend and toiletuserservice ./gradlew clean bootJar
+ - Run follwing command in root folders of toiletprojectbackend and toiletuserservice:
+    ./gradlew clean bootJar
+ - Run following command in root folder of your cloned repo: docker-compose up
- - Run following command in root folder of your cloned repo to populate table Roles in database docker docker exec -it db-dev bash -c 'mysql -u root -pYrgo2021 toiletdb < /scripts/init.sql'
+ - Run following command in root folder of your cloned repo to populate table Roles in database: docker exec -it db-dev bash -c 'mysql -u root -pYrgo2021 toiletdb < /scripts/init.sql'
- - Run following command in root folder of your cloned repo docker-compose up
  - Web application available at localhost:3000

 Only a super admin can alter the roles of other users through the web interface.
 To create a super admin user you need to alter the database directly.
 Find the id of a user in the database toiletdb in docker container 'db-dev'.
 Insert this id and the id of the role 'ROLE_SUPER_ADMIN' from the table 'role'.